Scroll Up

 Before 2017 Background

-FCLWD used a uniform pricing model.
-This model was becoming outdated because some customers were placing greater demand on the system.
+FCLWD used a uniform pricing model based off tap size.
+This model was becoming outdated because some customers classifications were placing greater demand on the system.
 Additionally, the region was experiencing rapid growth, and the District wanted to ensure that growth paid its own way.

 March 2018 Rate Study

-Raftelis completes an independent rate study recommending that FCLWD transition to a cost-of-service pricing model to prepare for the future and develop a smart and dependable water portfolio.
+Raftelis completes an independent rate study recommending that FCLWD transition to a cost-of-service pricing model to better align rates with the cost of serving different customer types.
+The study also recommends establishing separate rate classes and adding surcharges for commercial and irrigation customers to support long-term planning, infrastructure needs and a dependable water portfolio.

 November 2020 Board Action